Hit enter after type your search item

 text example background links navbar

 Generally, the class names use the context that may reflect the purpose of the text or some other element.
-For example, as using the red colored text or button, the class name contains the word “–danger” reflecting some dangerous or critical information or action.
-Similarly, -warning is the orange color for the context where you are alarming a visitor for certain action.
+For example, by using the red colored text or button, the class name contains the word “–danger” reflecting some dangerous or critical information or action.
+Similarly, -warning is the orange color for the context where you are alarming a visitor for a certain action.

 In the same way, Bootstrap 4 has the standard pattern for using class names e.g. –success, -primary, -secondary, -light, -dark, -warning etc.